 Abstract:

-Among all educational methods all around the world, Philosophy for Children (P4C) has been introduced as one of the effective methods, with various educational, cognitive, and emotional advantages for children.
-This method is built on three types of thinking; critical (logic), caring (ethical), and creative (aesthetic).
-The focus of this study is to review the various outcomes of applying this strategy in different genders, ages, and socioeconomic statuses from a neuroscience standpoint.
-It seems that gender and socioeconomic status can affect the results of this educational method just in some measured aspects.
-However, the combination of gender, age, and socioeconomic status appears to influence P4C outcomes.
+Introduction: Philosophy for Children (P4C) is one of the most effective teaching methods, having various educational, cognitive, and emotional benefits for children.
+This method is based on three types of thinking: critical (logic), caring (ethics), and creative (aesthetics).
+This study aimed to review the various outcomes of applying this strategy in people with different genders, ages, and socioeconomic statuses (SESs) from a neuroscience perspective.

 Type of Study: Review | Subject: Cognitive Neuroscience